maxgalli/root/README/ReleaseNotes/v620/index.md

 - The macros `REFLEX_GENERATE_DICTIONARY()` and `ROOT_GENERATE_DICTIONARY()` can
   now have custom extra dependencies added with the options `DEPENDS` and `EXTRA_DEPENDENCIES`, respectively.
+- python-dev is now required and the compilation will fail if CMake is not able to find it.
+- CMake variable `-Dpython={OFF, ON}` is now deprecated in favour of `-Dpyroot={OFF, ON}`; python interpreter and python-dev are indeed always required.

 The following builtins have been updated: